sc268/Enlighten/README.md

 - Based on [hightlight.js](https://highlightjs.org/).

 How to install it?
-- Download it, drag the "src" subfolder into [chrome extension folder](chrome://extensions).
+- Download it, drag the "src" subfolder into chrome://extensions.

 Contact
 - Sean Chang @seanschang